The Battleground Beneath Our Feet: The Politics of Water Pipes

 The sale of pipe, as is to be expected, is a highly politicized business.
 Piping standards are often mandated by law, and many laws are outdated but very hard to change, so whether plastic or metal piping is used often depends not so much on economic, health, or safety considerations as on which industry’s trade organization has the deepest pockets.

 With $300 billion in pipe sales at stake, politics rules.
 Corporations that supply pipe pay high dues to trade associations who lobby and initiate legislation on their behalf.
 Trade associations and large corporations court politicians with campaign donations.
-One source notes that the iron pipe industry has gone to great lengths to flatter the president through praise of his infrastructure proposals.

 There is much industry-sponsored legislation aimed at modernizing piping standards.
 Opponents of the industry-backed bills, including many municipal engineers, say they are a thinly veiled effort by the plastics industry to muscle aside traditional pipe suppliers.